 What’s the best-kept secret on the Isle of Man?

 There are simple things like having milk delivered to your doorstep and the fact you don’t have to chain up your bike while you have a coffee stop on a Sunday ride.

 In my first week on the island I remember hearing the news on the radio.
 It was a plea to find a tourist who had left their wallet in a pub in one of the towns so that it could be returned to them, I have never experienced community spirit quite like it further afield!

 What opportunities has living on the Isle of Man given you and your family?

-I have an 18 month old daughter who was born shortly after moving to the island.
+I have a two year old daughter who was born shortly after moving to the island.
 We love being able to take her down to the beach.
 People are so friendly.
 It is so safe we can relax whilst she plays in the sand.
 On most days you pretty much have the beach to yourself.

 I hear the schools are really good.
 I know she will have opportunity to all the extra curricular activities she would have in the UK but access to these opportunities will be easier.